zitos97/Hypermobile-Joint-Protector/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project prototype and running on your local machine for development and testing purposes.
+The instructions also provide circuit diagrams (photos and .fzz) for rebuilding the prototype not only Tinkercad but may also enable you to physically build a prototype (see Fritzing circuit and .ino code).

+The Media folder provides additional photos and videos of prototypes, experiments, materials, etc as reference (and to store my data in case that my PC breaks).

 ### Prerequisites